Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2020-06-19-AzureFunctionsLogging.md

         ...
     }
 ```
-There is an additional gotcha, which has been raised to Microsoft as a bug, and that is you need to specify your NameSpaces that uses the ILogger in the hosts.json file
+There is an additional gotcha, which has been raised to Microsoft as a bug, and that is you need to specify your <b>NameSpaces</b> that uses the ILogger in the hosts.json file

 ```json
 {